Peter Popoff’s ‘Miracle Spring Water’

 If you’ve watched any television in the last, oh, 30-something years, you’ve probably glimpsed Peter Popoff on your screen.
 A popular televangelist in the 1980s, Popoff can now be seen in commercials touting his “miracle spring water.”
-In one recent ad, above, “real people with real needs” claim to have received checks totaling as much as $45,000 after sending for the water — without any indication of where the checks came from, which thoroughly confused TINA.org reader Chuck S.
+In one recent ad, above, “real people with real needs” claim to have received checks totaling as much as $45,000 after sending for the water — without any indication of where the checks came from, which struck TINA.org reader Chuck S. as odd.

 “These gifts are said to be miracles,” Chuck wrote to TINA.org.
 “How can someone receive a check as a miracle?
 Checks have to be drawn on an account belonging to someone.”

 Yet Popoff seems to ignore this basic accounting truth.

 “This faith tool (that is, the miracle spring water, which, according to GQ, is Poland Spring with a splash of holy water) will help you to see liberation from the bondage of debt,” Popoff says in the ad.
 “It’s free.
 I want to send it to you, no obligation.
 Call me now.”

 We could have written this off as an obvious scam but given that Popoff has such a colorful past (he was one of the first to enter our Wall of Shame in 2012), we decided to take a closer look.
 We ordered the water in October 2018.
 Here’s what happened next.